 How many views do you need on YouTube to make money?

 The average YouTube channel receives around 18¢ per view, which equals $180 per 1,000 views, according to data from Influencer Marketing Hub.

 The number of views you get doesn’t correlate to revenue earned.
 If your video gets thousands of views but no one watches or clicks on the ad, you won’t make any money.
 This is because of YouTube’s criteria for billing advertisers: a viewer must click an ad or watch the video ad in full (10, 15, or 30 seconds) for you to get paid.

 How to get paid on YouTube

-To start earning money directly through YouTube, you must have a least 1,000 subscribers and 4,000 watch hours in the past year.
-Once you reach that, you can apply to YouTube’s Partner Program and monetize your channel through ads, subscriptions, and channel memberships.
+To start earning money directly through YouTube, you must have at least 1,000 subscribers and 4,000 watch hours in the past year, or 1,000 subscribers with 10 million valid public Shorts views within the past 90 days.
+Once you reach either of those, you can apply to YouTube’s Partner Program and monetize your channel.

 One area where you can make money as a beginner with a small number of subscribers is affiliate marketing.
 Niches like food reviews, product openings, and top [X] lists are popular topics for YouTubers.
 You can earn money when they purchase affiliate products from your video, versus an ad click or video view.